-Within an experiment, each point was repeated 3 times and each experiment was repeated 2 to 4 times with cell batches from different horses, so that the n value of one experimental point ranged from 6 to 12.
+Within an experiment, each point was repeated three times and each experiment was repeated 2 to 4 times with cell batches from different horses, so that the n value of one experimental point ranged from 6 to 12.
 Relative values (%) were used considering as 100 % the ethanol or buffer control.
-Data are given as mean ± SD.
+Data are given as mean $\pm$ SD.
 An unpaired non-parametric Mann Whitney test was performed with the GraphPad Instat 3.05 (GraphPad Software, San Diego California, USA).
-A p value < 0.05 was considered significant.
+P<0.05 value was considered to be significant.